tldr-pages/tldr/pages/osx/log.md

 `log stream`

-- Stream logs sent to syslog for PID 235:
+- Stream logs sent to syslog from the process with a specific PID:

 `log stream --process {{235}}`